wp-plugins/linktexting-widget/readme.txt

 == Screenshots ==

-1. The active and properly working LinkTexting widget
-2. LinkTexting on Hinge
+1. LinkTexting on Hinge
-3. LinkTexting on Meerkat
+2. LinkTexting on Meerkat

 == Changelog ==